jprichardson/node-fs-extra/README.md

 clobber (boolean): overwrite existing file or directory
 preserveTimestamps (boolean): will set last modification and access times to the ones of the original source files, default is `false`.
 filter: Function or RegExp to filter copied files.
 If function, return true to include, false to exclude.
 If RegExp, same as   function, where `filter` is `filter.test`.
+passStats (boolean): where a function is being used for `filter`, pass the file stats as a second argument to the handler.

 Example: